railcore/railcore.github.io/build_and_troubleshoot/bed_level.md

 It is important to re-home the Z axis after G32, as the height may have changed.

 If deviation was improved by the bed levelling, it is a good idea to perform it again to refine the adjustment.
 Ideally, it converges on a value that does not change with repeat execution, usually after two or three runs.
 If the values do not converge to your liking, it's possible that the X Rails are not correctly aligned, or the coordinates of the three Z "Yoke-to-bed" mounts is not correct.
-This can result in bed levelling that improves, but needs multiple cycles.
+This can result in bed levelling that improves with each G32, but needs multiple cycles to converge.

 A RailCore can typically achieve 0.1mm deviation for four points, and often much better if the bed is very precisely flat and linear rails in good alignment.

 #### Leadscrew definitions

 The specific location of the leadscrews is important for arriving quickly at the best bed level adjustment.
 The X and Y coordinates of each Z motor defines the point outside the bed where the bed pivots on the yoke.
-For most RailCores, this is the location of the bed-to-yoke bolt.
+For most RailCores, this is the location of the bed-to-yoke vertical bolt that goes through both.
+A [2018 video by Tony Akens](https://www.youtube.com/watch?v=qeFGLb8Gf6U)shows one way to measure the correct offsets for your machine.

 The specific values for your printer should be defined in your `config.g` with `M671` similar to this:

 ```